Clarion, Iowa: Industry

 Hagie Manufacturing is located on Central Avenue West.
 The company, incorporated by Ray Hagie, is responsible for designing and building the first high clearance sprayer.
-Today, the Clarion company boasts of manufacturing the fastest self-propelled sprayers in the world.
 The sprayers also feature 120 ft long booms, the new standard in the industry.
 Hagie has expanded significantly in the past three years, building a 75,000 square foot addition to their facility in 2008.
 They also acquired the former Meredith Corporation facilities which added an entirely new campus.
 Hagie is one of the leading employers in the Clarion area.